spatie/laravel-sitemap/README.md

 ```

 ### Creating a sitemap index
-You can even create a sitemap index:
+You can create a sitemap index:
 ```php
 use Spatie\Sitemap\SitemapIndex;